polkadot-fellows/RFCs/text/0117-unbrick-collective.md

 arbitrary modifications of it (i.e. take control the native parachain token or any bridged assets in the para).

-This could introduce a new attack vectorm, and therefore, such great power needs to be handled carefully.
+This could introduce a new attack vector, and therefore, such great power needs to be handled carefully.

 ## Testing, Security, and Privacy